alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 ##### Failed Payment

-If the payment *cannot* be approved, the user is shown an error page.
-This error page must:
+If the payment fails - perhaps because it was declined or there was a technical error - the user will see a GOV.UK Pay error page.
+This includes a link to return to your service.
+When a user returns to your service after a failed payment you should show them a page that offers useful next steps.
+This page should:

-- make it clear that the payment failed
+- confirm that the payment failed
-- include a message describing the reason for failure
 - offer the user a chance to try the payment again via the ``return_url`` link that you provided in the initial request

 An example can be seen below: